 You can earn money when your music is used in video content on social media platforms.
 This includes platforms like TikTok, Instagram, and Facebook.

 The fees vary depending on the platform, but be sure that you’ve opted into social video monetization with your digital distributor to start earning that revenue.

 If music is used in a YouTube video that runs ads, YouTube pays part of that ad money to the rights holder of the song.
 This includes videos on your own YouTube channel, as well as videos using your music that are not on your channel.
 Digital distributors can collect that money from YouTube for you.

 If you’ve built up a fanbase, local businesses, music companies, and even major brands might be willing to sponsor you so they can reach those fans.
 You can offer those brands visibility on social media, on your YouTube channel, at your live shows, and more.

 Sponsorships are sometimes paid in cash, but at first it's possible that it would be in the form of free products or services.

 If they’re available to you, music grants are an excellent form of financial assistance.
 Grants available to musicians are usually given out to help with writing new music, recording, or going on tour.
 Canada, the USA, the UK, and Australia all have excellent grant programs for musicians.

 Another way to make some extra money as a singer or instrumentalist is by doing session work for other musical projects.
 If you have a flexible schedule, you can also look to get hired to go on tour with other bands.

-Remember, great songs and a great live show have to come first.
-But once you’ve built up your fanbase, these ideas can help you create recurring revenue streams, and make money as a musician.
+Remember, focusing on writing great songs and having a great live show should come first.
+But once you’ve built up a fanbase, these ideas can help you create recurring revenue streams and make money as a musician.